About me

 Bulgakov case

-By judgment of 23 June 2020, the Court found a violation of the applicant’s freedom of expression, resulting from the blocking of access to his entire website on the basis of a single prohibited item (later removed).
-Access was never restored.
+By judgment of 23 June 2020, the Court found a violation of the applicant’s freedom of expression resulting from the blocking of access to his entire website on the basis of a single item of prohibited material that was later removed, although access to the website was never restored.
 The respondent Government’s written observations in this case can be found here.

 Applicant’s written observations